apache/pekko-connectors-kafka/docs/src/main/paradox/testing-testcontainers.md

   scope=test
 }

 To ensure proper shutdown of all stages in every test, wrap your test code in @apidoc[assertAllStagesStopped]((javadsl|scaladsl).StreamTestKit$).
-This may interfere with the `stop-timeout` which delays shutdown for Alpakka Kafka consumers.
+This may interfere with the `stop-timeout` which delays shutdown for Apache Pekko Connectors Kafka consumers.
 You might need to configure a shorter timeout in your `application.conf` for tests.

 ### One cluster for all tests